Visyond/website-hugo/site/content/why-visyond.md

   <br />

-  ### Visyond Enables Collaboration, Security and Automation at Every Step of Modeling, Analysis & Presentation for Decision Making
+  ### Visyond Enables Collaboration, Security and Automation at <br /> Every Step of Modeling, Analysis & Presentation for Decision Making

   Collaborators **view or edit only selected parts of projects**